 FAQs about NY Slang

-Deadass means being completely serious or truthful.
-People use it to show honesty or strong feelings in conversations.
+Deadass means being completely serious, honest, or truthful.
+People use it to emphasize that they are not joking or to express strong feelings about something.

-In New York slang, TP can have different meanings depending on the conversation.
-In texting, it often means toilet paper, while some street conversations use it as a nickname or short form for a person.
+In New York slang, TP can have different meanings depending on the context.
+In texting, it often stands for toilet paper, while in some street conversations it may be used as a nickname or abbreviation for a person.

-Mook is New York slang for someone annoying, foolish, disrespectful, or acting stupid.
-The word is common in Bronx and street conversations.
+Mook is a New York slang term for someone who is annoying, foolish, disrespectful, or acting foolish.
+The word is especially common in Bronx and street culture conversations.

-48 is not a widely used mainstream New York slang term, but in some local street conversations it may refer to police, rules, or neighbourhood codes depending on context.
+48 is not a widely recognized mainstream New York slang term.
+In some local street conversations, it may refer to police, rules, or neighborhood-related codes, but its meaning can vary significantly depending on the context.

 Related Articles: